 Terms and conditions for the award of the grant

-Under the president, the director general of the CN D (or her representative), the selection committee is made up of the following voluntary members:
+Under the chairmanship of the CN D Executive Director (or her representative), the volunteer selection committee consists of

-— between 6 and 9 people from the worlds of dance, research or dance heritage.
+— between 6 and 9 personalities from the world of choreography, research or heritage in dance.